-Netflix, Spotify, Hulu, Gamefly.
-More than ever, people are happy to pay a monthly subscription to use content and it’s accompanying service rather than pay a higher rate and own the works for good.
+Netflix, Disney +, Discovery +, Spotify, Hulu, Gamefly.
+More than ever, people are happy to pay a monthly subscription to use content and its accompanying service rather than pay a higher rate and own the works for good.
 This is a system called the Subscription Economy.
 While this may make sense for TV shows and music, can the same be said for office products?
-In this piece, we’re going look at some of the pros and cons of Microsoft Office 2019 and Office 365 to see which is better and for whom.
+In this piece, we’re going to look at some of the pros and cons of Microsoft Office 2019 and Office 365 to see which is better and for whom.

 First, let’s clean up some confusion on the name.